 The Avalanche then finished off the Coyotes with another 7-1 victory in Game 5.
 Again Kadri scored two goals.
 His first goal came on another power play, and he’s been getting first-team power-play minutes partnering with Gabriel Landeskog and Nathan MacKinnon.
 Kadri’s second goal came late during the first period when he broke in alone on Kuemper.

-In total, Maple Leafs fans rooting for the 29-year-old London, Ontario-native should be pleased.
-Kadri has had a great first postseason with his new Avalanche teammates.
+Eventually, Kadri and his Avalanche teammates were eliminated from the playoffs.
+However, Maple Leafs fans rooting for the 29-year-old London, Ontario-native should be pleased.
+Kadri had a good first season and a great first postseason with his new Avalanche teammates.
 He’s played regularly in the team’s top six as the second-line center and during his first Avalanche playoffs he went on to score three goals and four assists during the semi-finals against the Stars and in 15 total playoff games scored nine goals and nine assists for 18 points.

 Wishing Kadri Luck During the Remainder of the Postseason